litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 **2. Run Jupyter.**

-`jupyter notebook --no-browser --port=9999`
+`jupyter notebook --no-browser`

 Since there is no browser on cluster we set `--no-browser`.
-In the `--port` you may specify any number XXXX.
-By default it is 8888 (when you launch Jupyter on your computer, it starts in the browser window with the adress localhost:8888).
-If the port is occupied (someone else launched his Jupyter in this port) you will be assigned another port:
+Jupyter will be launched in a free port:

 <img src='https://github.com/litvinanna/intro_to_prog/raw/main/command_line/1.png'>